One-Punch Man: Plot

 The resulting assault on the Monster Association's headquarters becomes history's most destructive battle, reducing much of City Z to ruins.
 During the conflict, Saitama encounters Blast, the mysterious top-ranked superhero, who warns of an apocalyptic entity called "God".
 The battle climaxes when Garo, mutated into monstrous form, receives cosmic power from this entity and slaughters numerous superheroes—including Genos, whose core he destroys to provoke Saitama.

 Their subsequent cataclysmic battle spans the solar system before Saitama prevails.
+Garo despairs at his inability to defeat Saitama before realizing that his actions resulted in Tareo's death.
+He reveals his true intentions: he wanted to be the world's singular evil in order to spread unity and protect the weak, like Tareo.
 In his final moments, Garo teaches Saitama time travel, enabling him to prevent this dark future.
 Returning to the past, Saitama subdues Garo preemptively, with only Genos retaining memories of the original timeline.

 In the aftermath, Saitama's promotion to A-Class coincides with the Hero Association's crumbling credibility.
 Heroes dissatisfied with the association join the Neo Heroes, a rival group led by the enigmatic Blue—claiming to be Blast's son.

 The new faction claims to optimize hero work, forgoing the hero ranking system and unfair treatment of differently ranked heroes.
 Neo Heroes are also given battle suits, armored vehicles, and proper equipment all while being led by Neo Leaders consisting of former S-Class heroes and other powerful figures.

 Unbeknown to most, this faction harbors sinister ambitions of mass cyberization.
 Amidst all this, Drive Knight reveals to Genos that Metal Knight is responsible for the Mad Cyborg.
 Subsequently, Dr. Kuseno is assassinated by Machine Gods sent by the Organization, who launch an invasion consisting of millions of robots into every city, igniting a mechanized conflict potentially tied to Genos's past.